braanj/vue2-fundamentals/README.md

 ## Features

-- **Home Page:** Displays general information about the project and a list of planets.
+- **Home Page:** Displays general information about the project and a list of posts.

-- **Planet Details Page:** Allows users to click on a planet to view detailed information about that specific planet.
+- **Post Details Page:** Allows users to click on a post to view detailed information about that specific post.

 ## Dependencies